nicole7han/explainableAI_script/README.md

 # explainableAI_script

-Intructions for research assistants in the VIU lab to run psychopy experiment.
+Intructions for participants.
+You will receive a confirmation email with a zoom link.
+A research assistant will go through the experiment during sign-up session time help answering any questions you have.

 ## Set up
 1. download and install psychopy3: from:https://www.psychopy.org/download.html